22/08/2025 59comments | Jump to last

 Dibling is a potentially top quality player.
 Pay the money or move on.

-or Kellen Fisher a top quality RB
+Maitland-Niles on a free is a no-brainer, or Kellen Fisher a top quality right-vack

-Jamie Vardy on a free a proven Goal scorer who could coach the young lads.
+Jamie Vardy on a free, a proven goal scorer who could coach the young lads.

 These are just off the top of my head.
 I don't have the luxury of an "Elite" recruitment team to identify players.